breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 Perhaps the more significant barrier to widespread adoption of graph algorithms is their time complexity.
 Many interesting problems on graphs are NP-complete, including [Hamiltonian path](https://en.wikipedia.org/wiki/Hamiltonian_path) detection, [TSP](https://en.wikipedia.org/wiki/Travelling_salesman_problem) and [subgraph isomorphism](https://en.wikipedia.org/wiki/Subgraph_isomorphism_problem).
 However many of those problems have approximate solutions which are often good enough.
 But even if correctness is a hard constraint, CS theory is primarily concerned with worst case complexity, which seldom or rarely occurs in practice.
 Natural instances can often be solved quickly using SAT or SMT solvers.

 Most graph algorithms are implemented using object oriented programming or algebraic data types as we [saw previously](#inductive).
-While conceptually simple, this approach is frequently computationally inefficient.
-Ideally, we would like to have high level API, backed by a pure BLAS implementation for optimized execution on GPUs or SIMD-capable hardware.
+While conceptually simple, this approach is computationally inefficient.
+We would prefer a high level API, backed by a pure BLAS implementation for optimized execution on GPUs or SIMD-capable hardware.
 For example, all of the following automata can be greatly accelerated using matrix arithmetic on modern hardware:

 - [Pushdown automata](https://en.wikipedia.org/wiki/Pushdown_automaton)
 - [Buchi automata](https://en.wikipedia.org/wiki/B%C3%BCchi_automaton)